countzerozzz/nodepert/README.md

     </details>

-3. To ensure JAX is working properly, run a basic experiment on a fully connected network comparing NP and SGD on MNIST.
-This should save a trajectory figure, while taking less than 2m to run.
+3. To ensure JAX is working properly, run a basic experiment on a fully connected network comparing node perturbation and SGD on MNIST data.
+This saves a learning plot, and should less than 2m to run.

     ```python
-    python run_example.py
+    python example.py
     ```

 Run into any JAX installation snafus?
 Check out their [**official install guide**](https://github.com/google/jax#installation) for a helping hand.

 ## Running Node Perturbation

-You have multiple options to customize the training process, such as adjusting the number of hidden layers (**n_hl**), hidden layer size (**hl_size**), weight decay (**wd**), update rule, dataset, network, and logging training data (log_expdata), among others.
-For a full list of parameters and their default values, please refer to the parse_args() function in utils.py.
+You can customize the training process by adjusting the number of hidden layers (**n_hl**), hidden layer size (**hl_size**), weight decay (**wd**), update rule, dataset, network, and logging (log_expdata).
+For a full list of parameters and default values, refer to the parse_args() function in utils.py.
 To see an example of how to run the training process with your desired arguments, you can use the `main.py` file.
 >```python
 >python nodepert/main.py -network fc -dataset mnist -log_expdata True -n_hl 2 -hl_size 500 -lr 5e-3 -batchsize 100 -num_epochs 10 -update_rule np
 >```